MicroprocessorX069/Pneumonia-detection-Dense-Conv-Net/documentation/cam.md

 Do you know what goes on inside a convolutional network?
 How does a network decide which one is the car, which one is the cat?

+### Introduction
+It is difficult to visualize and know the meaning of hidden features in a deep network with respect to the output.
+CAMs are a great way to check the relation between the image and the output.
+The whole learning of neural network relies heavily on the weights.
+CAMs uses the weights as an explanation to the relation between input and label.

 ### What are CAMs?
 > It is a visualization to check what part of the image is relating to label of the image